Noso-Project/NIPs/NIP/nip-1.md

 ## Rationale

-Using "-" or "_" is something that other systems used, so it's "easy" to understant or read by all Noso users.
+Using "_" is something that other systems used, so it's "easy" to understant or read by all Noso users.